SachinSS45/Daily-DSA-Practice/ProgressTracker.md

 - **09 Jan**:
   - **Problems Solved**:
     1. Second Largest and Second Smallest Element in Array without Sorting.
-    2. Check if array is sorted or not
+    2. Check if array is sorted or not.
     3. Remove Duplicates in-place from sorted array and return the size of unique elements.
+    4. Left Rotate Array by one place.
   - **Topics Covered**: Arrays
 ## Cumulative Stats
 - **Days Active**: 2